 In comparison, the use of fossil fuels requires soil degradation as a means of producing fuel.

-Many people do not know that fossil fuels not only produce greenhouse gas emissions – the drilling process degrades and erodes the soil and pollutes the water supply.
+Many people do not know that fossil fuels not only produce greenhouse gas emissions.
+The drilling process also degrades and erodes the soil and pollutes the water supply.

 The advantages of solar energy over fossil fuels offer a long list of reasons that homeowners and commercial property owners need to consider.